What is a software licensing API?

 Event system

 Modern SDKs should provide an event system so your application can react to license state changes.
-Events like activation:success, validation:failed, network:offline, and offlineToken:verified let you build responsive UIs and handle edge cases cleanly.
+Events like activation:success, validation:failed, network:offline, and machineFile:verified (or offlineToken:verified on older SDKs) let you build responsive UIs and handle edge cases cleanly.

 This is especially important for desktop apps with long-running sessions.
 If a subscription license expires while the app is open, your event handler can show a renewal prompt instead of abruptly locking the user out.